sunshinejr/spm_utils/README.md

 # SPM utils
 Hey there!
-This is my repo for a bunch of fixers for SPM.
-Please remember though, that all of this is mostly **work in progress**.
+This is a repo with a bunch of utility scripts for SPM compiled to a ruby gem.
+I really like working with SPM nowadays, but I needed to automate some things that I could reuse both on my local computer and also on the CI - maybe you want to use them too!
+Please remember though, that all of this is mostly **work in progress** (it works on my computer&trade;)
 Fortunately, I accept PRs to fix anything you see that is wrong!
 I will be really grateful for that, actually.

 ## Before you use the script: